 About Forestry ImagesBugwood Images is a grant-funded project that was started in 1994 by the University of Georgia’s Center for Invasive Species and Ecosystem Health.
 The website was launched in 2001 and has grown and received a great deal of recognition since then.

 Bugwood Images provides an easily accessible archive of high quality images for use in educational applications.
 It is made up of five major website interfaces.
 These are ForestryImages, IPMImages, InsectImages, WeedImages, and Invasive.org.

 The focus of Bugwood Images is on species of economic concern.
 Images cover invasive species, forestry, agriculture, integrated pest management, plants, insects, diseases, fungi, wildlife, fire and other natural resource issues.
 Images are reviewed for content and quality.

-In most cases, the images found in this system were taken by and loaned to us by photographers other than ourselves.
-Most are in the realm of public sector images.
-The photographs are in this system to be used!
+In most cases, the images found in this system were added to our database by photographers other than ourselves.
+Most images are in the public domain.
+The goal is for the photographs in this system to be used!

 We have strived to provide accurate and correct identifications, taxonomy and descriptions.
 However, we recognize that invariably errors will occur and urge you, the user, to be the final quality control option.
 If you locate errors, correct them on your materials and please notify us of them so that we can correct them in Forestry Images as well.